 asia.gcr.iohosts the images in Asia

-When you push an image to a registry with a new hostname, Container Registry creates a storage bucket in the specified multi-regional location.
+These locations correspond to the multi-regions for Cloud Storage storage buckets.
+When you push an image to a registry with a new hostname, Container Registry creates a storage bucket in the specified multi-region.
 This bucket is the underlying storage for the registry.
-This location is not your location, but the location where the images is stored.
 Within a project, all registries with the same hostname share one storage bucket.

-[IMAGE]is the image's name.
+IMAGE is the image's name.
 It can be different than the image's local name.
-In the Google Cloud Platform Console, the project's registries are listed by the image name.
+In the Google Cloud Console, the project's registries are listed by the image name.
 Each repository can hold multiple images with the same name.
 For example, it may hold different versions of an image called "quickstart-image".

 latest.
 See Versions of images within a registry below.